 “We cannot wait to continue the journey with them and, as the show continues to sell around the world, bring a global fanbase to these engaging and fascinating characters.”

-When is A Discovery of Witches season 2 on TV?
+When is A Discovery of Witches season 2 release date?

-Sky also announced in September a slate of brand new additions to the star-studded cast, most notably Tony-nominee Hancock, James Purefoy (Sex Education) and Steven Cree (Outlander, Deep Water) as Goody Alsop, Philippe and Gallowglass respectively.
+Sky later announced a slate of brand new additions to the cast, most notably Sheila Hancock (Unforgotten) as experienced witch Goody Alsop, James Purefoy (Sex Education) as vampire Philippe and Steven Cree (Outlander) as Matthew’s nephew, Gallowglass.

 Lindsay Duncan also stars in the series as Matthew’s mother Ysabeau, with Doctor Who’s Alex Kingston playing a key role as Diana’s aunt and guardian Sarah Bishop.

-Other cast members include Louise Brealey, Owen Teale, Aisling Loftus, Greg McHugh, Elarica Johnson and Valarie Pettiford.
-New cast members for the second series are expected to be announced soon.
+In addition, Louise Brealey, Owen Teale, Aisling Loftus, Greg McHugh, Elarica Johnson and Valarie Pettiford feature in the supporting cast.

-Teresa Palmer and Matthew Goode in in A Discovery of Witches (Sky, HF)
+Teresa Palmer and Matthew Goode in A Discovery of Witches (Sky) Sky

 While we wouldn’t want to give too much away, the second series will be based on Harkness’ already-released book Shadow of Night, and on the author’s website the plot is summarised as follows: